 Scoring question: How much training will the manager need to provide to their direct reports?

-By taking on management tasks, technology increases leaders’ capacity—allowing them to widen their span of control without compromising on the amount of guidance they give each employee.
+By supporting management tasks, technology increases leaders’ capacity, allowing them to widen their span of control without compromising on the amount of guidance they give each employee.
+While there are a lot of platforms to choose from, consider the following areas of technology to decide if your managers can take on more direct reports.

-Tally up the scores from each question to see which span of control range is best for the role you’re structuring.
+Tally up the scores from each question above to determine which span of control range is best for the team you’re structuring.